This program is currently in teach-out status and are no longer accepting new applications.

 The Macdonald Center

-The Master of Arts program focusing on Islamic Studies and Christian-Muslim Relations utilizes the resources of Hartford Seminary’s Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations.
-This center embodies Hartford Seminary’s 100-year commitment to the study of Islam and Christianity in their complex relationships throughout history and in the modern world.
+The Master of Arts program focusing on Islamic Studies and Christian-Muslim Relations utilizes the resources of Hartford International’s Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations.
+This center embodies Hartford International’s 100-year commitment to the study of Islam and Christianity in their complex relationships throughout history and in the modern world.

 Islamic Chaplaincy Program

-The Islamic Chaplaincy Program at Hartford Seminary is a 72-credit program that combines academic study and practical training.
+The Islamic Chaplaincy Program at Hartford International is a 72-credit program that combines academic study and practical training.
 See Islamic Chaplaincy Program section for details.

 This focused area of study is intended for students who desire the greatest flexibility in their program of study in order to accomplish particular educational goals.
 Students completing this focused area of study will have constructed their program to deliver a coherent set of educational objectives in collaboration with the faculty advisor.

 Students work with their faculty advisor to select the remaining courses from the curriculum to complete their educational objectives for the Master of Arts in Religious Studies degree program.

 Final Paper/Project or Thesis (students select one) 3 or 6 credits

 Completion of the final requirement for the M.A. in Religious Studies degree provides an opportunity for the student to demonstrate her/his capacity to apply and reflect on the perspectives addressed by the Master of Arts program within the focused area of study.
 Those perspectives may include both scholarly and practical approaches encountered in courses and independent study, the student’s own vocational understanding, and the experience of living in a faith community.